strategineer/personal-website/content/bin/rpg/xmooks/setting/index.md

 ### Hooks

 - The extent of Aldeus's powers are unclear, any concrete evidence to support or contradict claims about his powers would be very valuable for interested parties throughout Golgea.
+- Sheltered Arathean nobles will pay great sums to people willing to guide them through ancient and dungeons.

 ## The Deep Forest